MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 In between our feature updates, we also release fixes and improvements and security updates.
 These updates are always minor updates and never change the major build number.

-To help provide clarity, this release notes page will provide information for every major and minor update.
+To help provide clarity, this release notes page provides information for every major and minor update.
 The most current release is listed first, and previous releases follow in chronological order.
 If you’d like to learn about updates to down level versions (or view previous major feature releases), please refer to the table below.

 Note:  the current release version is the August 2023 Update, Build 1125.